kburp/ultimate-tic-tac-toe/README.md

 ## Creators

 ### Marc Eftimie
+* From Laguna Beach, California
+* Student at Olin College of Engineering studying electrical and computer engineering.
+* My favorite food is fettuccine alfredo pasta (from trader joes).

 ### Kenta Burpee
 * From Tokyo, Japan
 * Student at Olin College of Engineering studying electrical and computer engineering.
+* My favorite food is pork and kimchi fried rice.

 ### Satchel Sevenau
 * From Bay Area, CA.
 * Student at Olin College of Engineering studying engineering with computing.
+* My favorite food is tacos.

 ## External Resources Used:
 * Home page of pygame documentation: https://www.pygame.org/docs/